Ruth Bader Ginsburg has surgery to remove cancerous growths

-Supreme Court Justice Ruth Bader Ginsburg has had surgery to remove cancerous growths from her left lung, the Court announced Friday.
+Supreme Court Justice Ruth Bader Ginsburg has had surgery to remove cancerous growths from her left lung, the court announced Friday.

 “Post-surgery, there was no evidence of any remaining disease,” the Supreme Court’s office of Public Information said in a statement Friday, first reported by Politico.
 The growths were discovered in November.